 The Association exists to:

-- help people working in the field of disability and employment;
+- support practitioners working in the field of health, disability, and employment;

-- to promote and develop their personal, professional and practical skills; and also
+- promote and develop their personal, professional, and practical skills;

 The Association is committed to: